Guild of St George: Land and education

 The Board of Trade recognised the Guild on 25 October 1878, granting it legal status, so all of its land and property was incorporated in 1879, but Ruskin had already made purchases and some donations had been provisionally accepted.

-In 1876, Ruskin purchased land in Totley (Ruskin called it Abbeydale), near Sheffield.
-It was named (and is still called) St George’s Farm.
-The early work of this co-operative farming scheme met with only limited success, undermined by a series of disagreements (see William Harrison Riley).
-It was run as a moderately successful market garden and nursery for fifty years until 1938 (but had been sold by the Guild to its manager, George Pearson, in 1929).
-In 1878 Ruskin purchased a smallholding of 13 acres, with a cottage, originally for the occupation of John Guy and his family, at Cloughton Moor, in North Yorkshire.
+In 1876, Ruskin purchased land in Totley (Ruskin called it Abbeydale), near Sheffield but in the Derbyshire countryside.
+It came to be known as St George’s Farm.
+The early work of this co-operative farming scheme met with only limited success, and was undermined by a series of disagreements (see William Harrison Riley).
+It was later run as a moderately successful market garden and nursery for fifty years until 1938 (but had been sold by the Guild to its manager, George Pearson, in 1929).
+In 1878 Ruskin purchased a smallholding, with a cottage, originally for the occupation of John Guy and his family, at Cloughton Moor, in North Yorkshire.
 The Guys moved in 1882, and the land was sold in 1910.

 Donations from wealthy and committed Companions placed several parcels of land and various properties in the Guild’s care: